VMoonLightV/HToMuMu_CERN/README.md

 ./bin/HmmAnalyzer runList.txt out.root data T 2016
 ```

-To run over all the data sets look at condor/README.md to run it in condor jobs

-## Run CreateTuples
+## Run CreateHistograms

-This will create a root file with tuples with all the usefull variables and the correspodeting weights;
+This will create a root file with the histogrmas filled with the corresponding weights.

 For data/simulation
 ```
-./bin/CreateTuple analyzer_output.root output_directory era dataset T(data)/F(simulation) T(signal)/F(Bkg-data)
+./bin/HmmAnalyzer analyzer_output.root output_directory era channel T(data)/F(simulation)
 ```

-To run over all the data sets look at condor/README.md to run it in condor jobs.
-If you want to run it over a small dataset look at scripts/README.md

-## BDT Training
-Look at python/xgboost/README.md

-## Plotting
-All plotting codes are located at plot_macros/